 The Origin of Poomsae

-The Taekwondo poomsaes are so designed to cope collectively with the outside threats in that society has already developed into an organized group, weakening the necessity of solitary individual defense measures.
+The Taekwondo poomsae are so designed to cope collectively with the outside threats in that society has already developed into an organized group, weakening the necessity of solitary individual defense measures.
 For the constituents of community, the practice and transmission of techniques should be convenient and less complicated.
-In that sense, the poomsae has been gradually systematized through practical experiences togther with the help of philosophical and medical sciences.
+In that sense, the poomsae has been gradually systematized through practical experiences together with the help of philosophical and medical sciences.

 It is believed that in ancient times the poomsae was practiced among the ruling class and the first poomsae pattern appearing in the documents or monuments was around the first century, when Koguryo reined the Han (Korean) race.